9 People With Health Conditions the Justices Who Overturned Roe v. Wade Didn't Stop to Consider

 3. Those Who Live With a Genetic Disorder That Could Prove Fatal for the Baby

 Living with a rare disease is not an easy road.
 However, some genetic disorders can be fatal, and passing them down to a child can increase the risk of fatality for the baby.
-These conditions include Huntington’s disease, vascular EDS (vEDS), cystic fibrosis, Marfan’s syndrome, and many other genetic disorders that someone can either have or be a carrier for.
+These conditions include Huntington’s disease, vascular ehlers danlos syndrome (vEDS), cystic fibrosis, Marfan’s syndrome, and many other genetic disorders that someone can either have or be a carrier for.
 Even if the baby makes it through delivery, they will have a hard life (assuming they can sustain life).

 4. The People Whose Endometriosis Caused an Ectopic Pregnancy